due to the corona virus, the international folk art market in santa fe, nm, has been postponed to july 2021.

-MEET PHOEBE WHEN YOU VISIT OUR BOOTH!
+MEET OUR DESIGNERS PHOEBE LASOI AND NAOMI TETO WHEN YOU VISIT OUR BOOTH!

 The International Folk Art Market in Santa Fe practices a rigorous selection process when deciding on which of several hundred applicants from indigenous communities around the world should be selected for full sponsorship.
 With the help of our Support Group in Kitengela, we identified 30-year-old Phoebe Lasoi - a designer of beaded jewelry, sandals and baskets that are made by the Olmakau Womens Collective in Kitengela.